james-hardy/ReadMe-Generator/Develop/sample README.md

 # Description:
 ![License](https://img.shields.io/badge/License-MIT-blue.svg)

-* Dynamically create a readme file
+* Dynamically create a README file

 # Installation:

-* Install node, fs, inquirer
+* Installaion of node, fs, inquirer, package.json

 # Usage:

-* Use to create readme file by answering a series of questions
+* Use to create a README file by answering a series of questions

 # Contribution:

-* Michigan starter code, google, w3schools, youtube
+* Commit any changes or updates suggested to GitHub for review

 # Test: